Creative Cultural Collaborations Society (C3)

 Vancouver Native Housing Society (VNHS), founded in 1984, provides safe, secure and affordable housing on Vancouver’ s Eastside.
 Its original and continued mandate is to serve the urban Aboriginal population but over the last number of years has expanded its mandate to include innovative housing solutions for other marginalized populations, including: seniors and youth, persons living with mental illness, women at risk, the homeless and those at risk of homelessness.

 As the Society has grown so has its vision of the housing continuum and the Society has adopted a social enterprise model to build economic and individual capacity for those that it serves.
-For more information on some innovative initiatives sponsored by the Society please visit: Urban Aboriginal Fair Trade Gallery, the Vancouver Healing Lodge and the Affordable Homeownership project.
+For more information on some innovative initiatives sponsored by the Society please visit: Urban Aboriginal Fair Trade Gallery, the Vancouver Healing Lodge.